Your Movement: Origins

 The party was founded by Janusz Palikot, a Polish millionaire who served as the MP of Civic Platform between 2005 and 2010.
-During his mandate, he became known for controversial and eccentric stunts; in 2007, he appeared on a television program wearing a t-shirt that read "I am gay".
+During his mandate, he became known for controversial and eccentric stunts; in 2007, he appeared on a television program wearing a t-shirt that read "I am a gay".
 He also attacked his own party on LGBT issues, arguing that its inaction was more detrimental to LGBT rights than socially conservative parties such as League of Polish Families and Law and Justice were.
 The same year, he made a press conference wielding a toy gun and a dildo.
 He would frequently accuse political opponents of being closeted homosexuals, including accusing Roman Giertych of having a "suppressed homosexual passion" and offering 50,000 PLN for anyone who could prove Giertych's purported homosexuality.

 In July 2010, Janusz Palikot—then still a member of Civic Platform (PO)—suggested that the late President Lech Kaczyński was himself to blame for the Polish Air Force Tu-154 crash in Smolensk, Russia.
 In the aftermath of the resulting controversy, Palikot announced plans to create his own social movement.
 Palikot claimed that Kaczyński "has blood on his hands" and "bears moral responsibility" for the disaster, and in face of the backlash, both from his party and the public, he created his blog where he claimed: "There are 10 million of us!
 That many people in Poland believe that Lech Kaczyński or his milieu brought about the Smolensk catastrophe" and declared that he would found a movement against "bishops and elites".

 On 2 October, he organized the "Modern Poland" congress in Warsaw, attended by several thousand.
 At the congress, Palikot announced his 15-point program.
 His 15 postulates included separation of Church and sttae, civil unions for same-sex couples, universal access to the Internet, first-past-the-post elections in Poland (instead of proportional representation, abolition of the Polish Senate, and abolition of parliamentary immunity.
 His program was described as an "articulation of anti-clericalism, liberalism, and populism".